Passive heating – harness the sun

 In general, if you incorporate passive heating principles in the planning stage, construction costs shouldn't be significantly greater than those for a conventional home.

-When should you think about passive heating?
+When you should think about passive heating

 Planning a home or renovation